megpatakota/DeBERTa_text_classification_climate_patent/README.md

 ### Model Fine-Tuning

-To fine-tune the DeBERTa model on your own dataset, you can modify the configuration in the `config.json` file and run:
+To fine-tune the DeBERTa model on your own dataset, simply update the configuration in the `config.json` file and run:

 ```bash
 poetry run python src/train.py --config config.json
 ```

-This command will fine-tune the model based on your specific patent data and classification needs.

 ## Model Methodology